ArranJacques/typescript-react-boilerplate/README.md

 ### Architecture

 Most of an application's logic is located in the `src` directory.
 The application uses a layered architecture where higher level layers can utilise lower level layers, but not the other way around.
-E.g., containers in the `presentation` layer may make use of logic in the `domain` layer or data from the `data` layer, but domain logic in the `domain` layer should never be aware of `presentation` layer.
+E.g., containers in the `presentation` layer may make use of logic in the `domain` layer or data from the `persistence` layer, but domain logic in the `domain` layer should never be aware of `presentation` layer.

 - `src/presentation` - **presentation layer**
     - `/components` - presentational components.